Holbiwan/holbertonschool-headphones/README.md

 # Implement a design from scratch 🎧

-Welcome to the Implement a design from scratch project!, I'll be creating a web page from scratch, without relying on any external libraries.
+Welcome to the "Implement a design from scratch project!"
+I'll be creating a web page from scratch, without relying on any external libraries.
 Using my HTML, CSS, accessibility, and responsive design skills, I aim to replicate the design provided in the designer file.

 Here's what the final result looks like: